Hun Yuan: Television programs

 In 1997, Hun Yuan started what would become a long career as teacher of I Ching and Feng Shui via television.
-He became a familiar face for Taiwanese TV viewers, and in 1998 presented his ideas overseas through his first international tour.
+He became a familiar face to Taiwanese TV viewers, and in 1998 presented his ideas overseas through his first international tour.

-Humanitarian Activities
+Humanitarian activities

 In 1996, Hun Yuan founded the “Pure Land in This World Chinese Merit Foundation.”
 Its original aim was to propagate I Ching and Feng Shui.
 In 1999, however, the devastating 1999 Chi-Chi earthquake struck Taiwan.
 Hun Yuan mobilized the members of the Foundation and sent them to the afflicted areas.
-They taught how to rebuild anti-seismic public buildings and homes by using the principles of Feng Shui, but also provided help to affected families.
+They taught how to rebuild anti-seismic public buildings and homes by using the principles of Feng Shui and also provided help to affected families.
 The movement reported that the number of Taiwanese families that received help from the Foundation exceeded three thousand.
 In 2012, the name of the Foundation was changed to “Weixin Shengjiao Merit Foundation.”
 According to the movement, the current number of members is around sixty thousand.

 Relations between Taiwan and China

 In 2001, with the stated aim of improving the relationships between Taiwan and China, Hun Yuan organized in Taipei what became the first of a series of annual conferences on Guiguzi, featuring scholars from the two sides of the Taiwan Strait and reached an agreement with the authorities of the Chinese province of Henan to build there a Town of Chinese Culture, or City of Eight Trigrams (a name derived from the I Ching), featuring several temples.

 In 2003, Hun Yuan established the Gui Gu Zi Academic and Research Association, whose stated aim is to trace the origins and foundations of Chinese culture.
 In particular, the Association compiled a list of 15,615 Chinese family clan names, 917 names of emperors who ruled in China, and 3,762 wars which plagued Chinese history.
 For Hun Yuan, collecting these names does not serve a purely scholarly purpose but also a religious one.
 In 2004, he organized in the Linkou Stadium, Taipei, the first “Unified Ancestor Worship Ceremony for Chinese in the 21st Century,” honoring all the ancestors of the Chinese peoples, particularly those who had died in different wars.
-Crowds in excess of 30,000 attend these ceremonies held each year on January 1; presidents of the republic of Taiwan and other senior political leaders have also participated in the events.
+Crowds in excess of 30,000 attend these ceremonies held each year on January 1; Presidents of the Republic of Taiwan and other senior political leaders have also participated in the events.

 In 2012, Wu Ching-ji, then Taiwan's Minister of the Education, announced during a conference on Feng Shui that Hun Yuan had been nominated as a candidate for the 2013 Nobel Peace Prize (which was finally awarded to the Organisation for the Prohibition of Chemical Weapons).